 The Bladder Cancer Team at Smilow Cancer Hospital is at the forefront of bladder cancer treatment and research, integrating innovative approaches and the latest research and technology to provide superior patient care.
-Bladder cancer is a disease in which cancer cells form in the tissues of the bladder.
-It is the fourth most common cancer in men and the eighth most common cancer in women.
-About 75,000 people in the United States are diagnosed annually.
+Bladder cancer is the formation of malignant cells originating in the tissue lining the bladder or the urothelium.
+Bladder cancer is the fourth most common cancer in men and the eighth most common cancer in women.
+There are three types of bladder cancer:

 - Transitional cell carcinoma – Transitional cell carcinoma originates from the bladder’s inner lining or urothelium and is the most common form of bladder cancer.